-By leveraging its unique role at the intersection of civil society and governmental bodies, Open Government can elevate insights from citizens and grassroots organisations into nationallevel discourse.
+By leveraging its unique role at the intersection of civil society and governmental bodies, Open Government can elevate insights from citizens and grassroots organisations into national-level discourse.
 In addition, the inclusion of policy-level actors at initiatives and events to promote face-to-face interaction with the public could helping to bridge the gap between citizens' realities and national policy.

-2. Advocating for Open Government Principles at the policy level institutional structures and decision-making routines.
+2. Advocating for Open Government Principles at the policy level

+By embedding the principles of transparency, participation, and accountability into institutional structures and decision-making routines.
 This includes aligning Open Government actions with political agendas, integrating the initiative into parliamentary processes, and producing reports that not only summarise public input but translate it into concrete policy proposals.